 Main Parties Involved in the EB-5 Capital Process

-USCIS-Approved Regional Center: the USCIS-designated regional center required to raise EB-5 capital and count direct, indirect, and induced job creation that occurs as a result of EB-5 projects.
-The vast majority of EB-5 projects take place using USCIS-designated regional centers (vs. direct investments) because the indirect and induced job calculation methodology is an effective and proven way to demonstrate job creation to USCIS that reduces uncertainty, increases transparency, and is more scalable.
+USCIS-Approved regional center: The USCIS-designated regional center required to raise EB-5 capital and count direct, indirect, and induced job creation that occurs as a result of EB-5 projects.
+The vast majority of EB-5 projects take place using USCIS-designated regional centers (vs. direct investments) because the indirect and induced job calculation methodology is an effective and proven way to demonstrate job creation to the USCIS that reduces uncertainty, increases transparency, and is more scalable.

-Newly Formed Commercial Enterprise (NCE): the entity in which the EB-5 investor will make his/her capital investment.
+New commercial enterprise (NCE): The entity in which the EB-5 investor will make his/her capital investment.
 Typically, this is structured as a newly formed partnership entity with each investor subscribing as a limited partner and the project sponsor as the managing general partner.

-EB-5 Investor: accredited foreign national investor who is seeking to deploy a minimum of $500K in investment capital, typically over a 5-year time horizon, in a qualified EB-5 project in the U.S. To qualify as an EB-5 project, the investment must create at least 10 jobs that last a minimum of two years.
+EB-5 investor: Accredited foreign national investor who is seeking to deploy a minimum of $900,000 in investment capital, typically over a five-year time period, in a qualified EB-5 project in the United States.
+To qualify as an EB-5 project, the investment must create at least 10 jobs that last a minimum of two years.

-Required Paperwork for The New Commercial Enterprise & Job Creating Enterprise
+Required Paperwork for the New Commercial Enterprise and Job Creating Enterprise

 Once the NCE is formed, it will typically oversee a private, offshore securities offering with a private placement memorandum (PPM) that details the terms of the EB-5 project investment.
 EB-5 investors will subscribe as limited partners by signing a subscription agreement.
 Once funded with EB-5 investor capital, the NCE will then make an investment (debt or equity depending on the project structure) into the JCE through which the required 10 jobs per investor will be created.